pingidentity/pingidentity-devops-getting-started/21-kubernetes-amazon/README.md

 To see all the options when creating a cluster, simply run `eksctl create cluster -h`.

-## Getting information created cluster
+## Retrieving cluster information
-Once they are created, some helpful commands to see the customer details and nodegroup details using eksctl:
+Once created, some helpful commands to see the cluster details and nodegroup details using eksctl:

 * `eksctl get cluster   --name=ping-devops-test`